 1. Make a Plan

-A smart gardener is one with a plan.
-There are a couple of things to consider before you dive into the building phase.
-Pick out all the plants you want to grow and make sure you have enough space for all of them.
+There are a few things to consider before you dive into the building phase.
+Pick out the plants you want to grow and make sure you have enough space for all of them.
 Some plants have longer roots and need more space than others.
 If the plants are too crowded, they will not grow properly.
-Here’s a thorough chart to help figure out how to properly space out different plants.

 It’s helpful to sketch out a rough map of the garden to help define what you’re going to plant and where.
 You can also use this map to keep records of when you’ve planted different crops so that you can rotate them effectively.